 Primary care appointments

-Primary care physician school-based telehealth benefits
+Primary care school-based telehealth benefits

 - Annual physicals can be conducted in the school, so they are not a barrier to school enrollment.